conmaol/maglocunus/AI/LLMs/tokenisation.md

     bpe -- char[][] --> tokeniser
 ```

-We now know how to build a BPE tokeniser for any size of vocabulary we want, assuming we have an appropriate corpus of texts to hand.
-We can now use this trained tokeniser to tokenise any string of text we want, including those that were not in the training corpus.
+We now know how to build a BPE tokeniser for any desired size of vocabulary, assuming we have an appropriate corpus of texts to hand.

+We can then use this trained tokeniser to tokenise any string of text we want, including those that were not in the training corpus.

 The BPE tokeniser algorithm is as follows: